sadiya959/sadiya959/README.md

 # Hi there, I'm Sadia 👋

-🎓 I'm a Computer Science student from Somalia and an aspiring **Full-Stack Developer**
+🎓 A passionate **Computer Science student** from Somalia
+💻 Aspiring **Full-Stack Developer** | Building my dream one line of code at a time
-💻 Currently learning: JavaScript, React, Node.js, and MongoDB
+🌱 Currently learning: JavaScript, React, Node.js, and MongoDB
-🚀 Building: Portfolio Website
-🌱 Always growing — one project, one habit, one lesson at a time
-☕ I love Somali tea, reading, walking in nature, and solving problems
-🌍 Dreaming of traveling the world someday 🌎
+🌍 Dreaming of exploring the world and its cultures
+🧠 Always curious, always growing

 ---